DISTRIBUTOR manual page

 Typically, each instance executes on one remote machine, but there can be also several instances per remote machine as well as some instances executing on the local machine.

-The generated Labelled Transition System will be stored as a partitioned BCG graph result.pbg (see below for a description of the PBG format).
+The generated Labelled Transition System will be stored as a partitioned BCG graph result.pbg; see pbg for information about the PBG format.
 The resulting PBG file can later be turned into a BCG file using the bcg_merge tool.

 Options